sot/xija/docs/tutorial.rst

 ^^^^^^^^^^^^^^

 Fitting Xija models is a bit of an art and will it take some time to develop skill here.
 A few rules of thumb and tips:

 * Start with all long-term variations frozen.
 You want to begin with a single time span that is about a year long and ends near the present.
 The more parameters in the model that get fit, the more data you need.
-Start by try to get the model in the right ballpark.
+Start by trying to get the model in the right ballpark.
 Typically this means::

     Freeze?
 Parameters         Initial values